thomaseibner/snowflake-provisioning/README.md

 Functional access can be defined as a role that a script or user needs to perform and operation across many schemas or databases.
 In the examples provided all functional roles have a postfix of \_FR in the role name.

-Access roles govern access to a privilege on an object.
+Access roles govern access to one or more privileges on an object.
 An example is an access role that provides write access to all tables in a schema.
 Access roles often are nested and a role at a database level can provide access to all underlying schemas.
 That means rather than explicitly granting a privilege it can be inherited from another role.
 A common convention that is followed here is to use a postfix of \_AR to signify an access role.

 Using \_AR and \_FR to provide clear separation between roles makes it easier to quickly see the difference when looking at the roles in Snowflake.
 Taking this one step further to simplify how your roles are shown in both Snowflake's